-Click to assign the stiffness value defined in the Compression field to the Tension field by components.

-Click Inot to allow tension for all support/connection components.
+Click \swarrow to assign the stiffness value defined in the Compression field to the Tension field by components.
+Click \nrightarrow not to allow tension for all support/connection components.
+"Uplift" behavior can be modeled with + or by typing 0 in all Tension fields.
+"Free" (0) rotation components are recommended for the "uplift" case.

-Click in not to allow compression for all support/connection components.
+Click H not to allow compression for all support/connection components.